getnamo/UDP-Unreal/README.md

 ### Sending

-Once your sending socket is opened (more accurately prepared sending socket, since you don't get a callback in UDP like in TCP), use emit to send some data, utf8 conversion provided by socket.io plugin.
-NB: if you forgot to open your socket, emit will auto-open on default settings and emit.
+Once your sending socket is opened (more accurately prepared socket for sending, since you don't get a callback in UDP like in TCP), use emit to send some data, utf8 conversion provided by socket.io plugin.
+NB: if you forget to open your socket, emit will auto-open on default settings and emit.

 ![emit](https://i.imgur.com/OzG0caw.png)